 - You only get two actions per turn.
 That’s not always a problem, but there are some turns where you are only moving two spaces and nothing else.

 - The early game is a bit slow since you’ll mostly just be drawing cards.
 This is the best action to take early on, but it’s sometimes hard to get into the game during those first few turns.

 - Sometimes it’s tough to keep track of all of the zombies on the board, especially when they’re all fighting in the same space.
 This problem doesn’t pop up all the time, but it can cause a bit of confusion when it does since you have to keep track of all the movement and fighting going on in those areas.

 - The cabin walls and the standees often fall off of their support pieces when you pick them up, which can be frustrating.

-We wouldn’t necessarily play Dead Panic over other zombie games like Dead of Winter and Zombicide, but it is a good co-op/semi co-op game.
+I wouldn’t necessarily play Dead Panic over other zombie games like Dead of Winter and Zombicide, but it is a good co-op/semi co-op game.
 There’s a pretty good flow to it once you understand all of the rules, and it works quite well as a family game if you have older kids.

-We’d still recommend Castle Panic over Dead Panic as a family game, which shouldn’t come as a surprise considering Castle Panic is one of our top 10 family games.
+I’d still recommend Castle Panic over Dead Panic as a family game, which shouldn’t come as a surprise considering Castle Panic is one of our top 10 family games.
 But if you’re looking for a different take on the zombie genre or you just want a challenging family game that plays sort of like Castle Panic, definitely check this one out.